kaiachain/kaia-docs/docs/learn/token-economy.md

 ## Kaia Ecosystem Fund <a id="kaia-ecosystem-fund"></a>

 The Kaia Ecosystem Fund (KEF) was established to support Kaia's mission of enabling greater transparency and verifiability.
+It is funded by 25% of the total KAIA issued when creating a block.

-The Kaia Ecosystem Fund will be used to fund activities that improves the Kaia ecosystem, such as:
+The Kaia Ecosystem Fund will be used to fund activities that improve the Kaia ecosystem, such as:

-1. **Rewarding Proof of Contribution**: The KEF will provide follow-up support, such as gas fee support to projects that have made significant on-chain contributions to the Kaia ecosystem among services that have already been developed.
+1. **Service Contribution Reward (SCR)**: The KEF will provide rewards to service developers or users operating on the integrated ecosystem, as compensation for directly or indirectly contributing to the enhancement of the ecosystem's value.
-2. **Building our Developer Community**: The KEF will support various initiatives including hackathons, development education programs, collaborative research with the industry, and collaboration with various DAOs to foster and grow the Kaia developer community.
+2. **Building our Developer Community**: The KEF will support various initiatives including hackathons, development education programs, collaborative research with academia, and collaboration with various DAOs to foster and grow the Kaia developer community.
 3. **Fostering Ecosystem Services and Infrastructure**: The KEF will support essential ecosystem infrastructure, alongside the development of services with clear utility and provide marketing support.
-4. **Kaia Eco Fund Indirect Investment**: The KEF will make indirect mid-to long-term investments by entrusting specialized crypto VCs, and most of the profits generated upon subsequent investment recovery will be returned to the Kaia ecosystem.
+4. **Kaia Eco Fund Indirect Investment**: The KEF will make indirect mid-to long-term investments by entrusting specialized crypto VCs.
+A portion of the profits generated upon subsequent investment recovery will be either burned or returned to the Kaia ecosystem.
+5. **Governance Committee Budget**: This budget is allocated for the operation of committees in specific sectors such as Gaming, DeFi, and Community.
+These committees aim to grow the Kaia Blockchain ecosystem in their respective sectors.
+6. **Other ecosystem and community-building activities**

-The administration of the Kaia Ecosystem Fund follows a process in which the GC reviews and approves the use of funds in public forums on [Kaia Square](https://square.klaytn.foundation/Home).
-The Foundation will submit a budget proposal for each category to the GC for approval.
+The administration of the Kaia Ecosystem Fund follows a process in which the Governance Council (GC) reviews and approves the use of funds in public forums on [Kaia Square](https://square.klaytn.foundation/Home).
+The Foundation will submit a quarterly budget proposal for each category to the GC for approval.
 Within the approved budget, each specific use will be reviewed and approved again by the GC.

-The administration of the Kaia Ecosystem Fund follows a process in which the GC reviews and approves the use of funds in public forums on Kaia Square.
-The Foundation will submit a budget proposal for each category to the GC for approval.
-Within the approved budget, each specific use will be reviewed and approved again by the GC.
+All execution details are transparently disclosed.

+New proposals for the use of KEF can be made via the GC, requiring individual approval.
+Plans are in place to develop a structure allowing more ecosystem participants to efficiently propose and participate in KEF use.
+For categories requiring specialized and rapid decision-making, separate governance committees may operate.

 ## Kaia Infrastructure Fund <a id="kaia-infrastructure-fund"></a>

-Kaia Infrastructure Fund (KIF) is an operational fund that will focus on this two main categories:
+Kaia Infrastructure Fund (KIF) is an operational fund that will focus on these main categories:

+1. **Mainnet and Essential Infrastructure R&D**: This includes advancing research on the latest technologies related to mainnet and infrastructure, foundation-led service development, and infrastructure establishment.
-1. **Ecosystem Support**: This includes providing minor financial assistance, securing new GC members, liquidity provisions, and developing / funding services led by the Foundation.
+2. **Ecosystem Acceleration**: This includes token swap, financial support for small-scale Kaia Blockchain ecosystem partners, attracting new GC members, and providing market liquidity.
-2. **Foundation Operations**: This includes operating expenses such as development, accounting, infrastructure operations, marketing, and labor, as well as financial management and investment attraction costs.
+3. **Foundation Operations**: This includes operating expenses such as development, accounting, legal affairs, IT infrastructure operations, marketing, and labor costs, as well as financial management and fundraising costs.

-Similar to KEF, KIF will be executed autonomously and transparently after obtaining approval from the GC via on-chain voting.
+KIF is funded by 25% of the total KAIA issued when creating a block.
+It is executed by the foundation through an internal control system after a prior announcement of the budget plan for each detailed category.
+All execution details are transparently disclosed.

+The foundation directly establishes a budget plan and executes the funds for KIF.
+To ensure transparent execution, the foundation discloses the budget plans and execution details in advance and afterward.